trstlabs/intento/dockernet/README.md

 # Dockernet

-`/dockernet` contains infrastructure that is used for testing and development of Trustless Hub.
+`/dockernet` contains infrastructure that is used for testing and development of Intento.
 The scripts here support docker-image based testing, some of which are heavily inspired by those used by Stride, Osmosis and Quicksilver although there have been deviations from the original implementations.

 ## Adding a new host zone